MoiraLampe/MoiraLampe.github.io/index.md

 ## A Journey through Computational Neuroscience- and Biology, and Machine Learning.

 I’m a Computational Neuroscientist with experience in Machine Learning and Data Science.

+suggests  The word "foraging" implies a purposeful exploration to find valuable insights or optimal solutions within this metaphorical "model forest."

 I am fascinated by the complexities of the human mind and how it shapes our decision-making.
-Simultaneaously I am fascinated by how data shapes everyday decision-making in various parts of industry, including medical decisions, sustainability, etc. All of these have one thing in common: finding the right tool, model, or method to make the right types of decisions.
-For this we need to gather information, try out and learn by trial and error, which incorporates exploring and exploiting.
-This is similar to practices in nature, known as foraging. (reinforcement learning)
+Simultaneaously I am fascinated by how data shapes everyday decision-making in various parts of industry, including medical decisions, sustainability, etc. All of these have one thing in common: the idea of exploring or searching through a diverse and complex landscape of models.
+As the word "foraging" implies, we need to purposefully explore to find valuable insights or optimal solutions within the "model forest".
+This is a process that helps to learn by trial and error (reinforcement learning).

 So far, my journey has been all about exploring the intersections of Applied Mathematics and AI tools in Neuro- and Cognitive Sciences.